thephpleague/factory-muffin-faker/README.md

 [![Latest Version](https://img.shields.io/github/release/thephpleague/factory-muffin-faker.svg?style=flat-square)](https://github.com/thephpleague/factory-muffin-faker/releases)
 [![Total Downloads](https://img.shields.io/packagist/dt/league/factory-muffin-faker.svg?style=flat-square)](https://packagist.org/packages/league/factory-muffin-faker)

-The goal of this package is to wrap faker to make it super easy to use with Factory Muffin.
+The goal of this package is to wrap [Faker](https://github.com/fzaninotto/Faker) to make it super easy to use with [Factory Muffin](https://github.com/thephpleague/factory-muffin).

-Note that this library does not actually require factory muffin in order to work, so may be used else where too.
+Note that this library does not actually require Factory Muffin in order to work, so may be used else where too.
+The whole point of this library is to wrap Faker in closures so the actual generation can be executed at a later point.

 ## Installing